OctaNebula/mandelbrot-explorer/README.md

 # Usage

-To run the webapp, simply run the following command in the terminal:
+To run the webapp, simply run the following command in your terminal:

 ```bash
 streamlit run main.py